sahil161102/sahil161102/README.md

 - 👋 Hi, I’m Sahil
 - 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m focusing on enhancing my skills in deep learning
 - 💞️ I’m looking for Intenship opportunities in machine learning
 - 📫 [Linkedin](https://www.linkedin.com/in/sahil-dadhwal-6b7874176/)